 Recently, I built and showed a Budgeting Analysis Dashboard in one of Enterprise DNA’s workshop.
 One feature of that Dashboard is the Cumulative Budget view.
 The webinar is linked here.
+You may watch the full video of this tutorial at the bottom of this blog.

 The dashboard itself is dynamic so I can change the time frame and select the products I want to track.
 This makes exploring the data extremely efficient if you’re comparing it against a benchmark.